j-w-l/covidPrediction/README.md

-# covidPrediction
+# COVID Predictions
 Utilizes an age-stratified SIRV model to predict COVID incidence and optimal vaccine allocation.
+All models and simulations were coded using MATLAB, and are contained in [scripts](https://github.com/j-w-l/covidPrediction/tree/main/scripts).
+They were tested on publicly accessible data, the processed versions of which can be found in [data](https://github.com/j-w-l/covidPrediction/tree/main/data).
+A final research paper presenting my findings is located in [paper](https://github.com/j-w-l/covidPrediction/tree/main/paper).